siouan/frontend-gradle-plugin/README.md

     // Consequently, a Yarn distribution will be downloaded and installed by the plugin.
 If <true>,
     // the 'yarnVersion' version property must be set. yarnEnabled = false

+    // [OPTIONAL] Whether the Yarn distribution is already provided, and shall not be downloaded.
+    // The 'yarnInstallDirectory' shall be used to point the install directory of the distribution.
+    // If <false>, the 'yarnVersion' property - at least, must be set. yarnDistributionProvided = false

     // [OPTIONAL] Yarn version, used to build the URL to download the corresponding distribution, if
     // the 'yarnDistributionUrl' property is not set.
 This property is mandatory when the